Examples

 Typical signals

-- container backend is explicit
+- native host execution context is explicit

 - Go module dependencies are explicit